LouisJackson3083/NanoGPTExperiment/README.md

 `py main.py` or `python3 main.py`

 ## Findings
-I first developed the model with N-character tokenisation.
-At first glance the N-character tokenisation see
+I first developed the model with N-character tokenisation, which you can see the results of below.
+The results do imitate the general structure of their relevant datasets, but under inspection they do not make grammatical sense.
-### 1-Character
-The first results I generated was with a 1-character model.
-At first glance the 1-character model appears to be a normal Shakespeare script, with appropriate new lines and paragraphs, but under close inspection it makes no grammatical sense.
 It can predict and generate new characters given the previous characters of a sentence, but it does not understand the words in a contextual sense - because the model does employ word or sentence embeddings.
-Despite this, it is very good at constructing actual words, just not very good at stringing them together in a way that makes grammatical or semantic sense.
+Despite this, it is very good at constructing actual words, just not very good at stringing them together in a way that makes sense to humans.
+As we increase the number of characters in our N character tokenisation, we get marginally better and more consistent results.

-### 2-Character
-The second results I generated was with a 2-character model.
-We see similar patterns and results to the 1-character model, with the 2-character model also not making grammatical or semantic sense.
-However, we consistently get better strings of words.

-### 3-Character
-The 3-character model seems to get considerably better results then the 1 and 2 character models.

 ### Dataset comparison
 It's interesting to compare the output of both the Shakespeare text and the Star Wars text.